james-langbein/PyCrypt/README.md

 As far as I can see, this algorithm is reasonably secure, provided the key is long enough.

+Also, this algorithm is blazingly fast, completing encryption and decryption in a few micro-seconds.

 ### Encryption
  1. Split the string into random length parts, delimited by sets of 5 spaces.
  2. Variation on ROT, changing 'space' characters as well.